Regional Revitalization Research Center (RCRR)

 Head of Center

-Shinnosuke Tama (Professor, Faculty of Economics Department of Regional Economics)
+Shinnosuke Tama (Professor Department of Regional Economics Faculty of Economics

 Yoshio Ohira (Associate Professor, Faculty of Economics Department of Regional Economics)

-Tomoyuki Hayashida (Senior Assistant Professor Faculty of Economics Department of Regional Economics)
+Tomoyuki Hayashida (Senior Assistant Professor Department of Regional Economics Faculty of Economics

-Shinji Shibata (Administrator, Utsunomiya Campus)
+Shinji Shibata (General Manager Utsunomiya Campus)

 coordinator